Al Jazirah (newspaper): Circulation

 The paper is said to have a limited circulation and is not widespread in contrast to the other Saudi papers.
 However, it is widely distributed in Saudi Arabia and in other Arab and European countries.
 Global Investment House reported the market share of the paper as around 6.0% in November 2009.
 In 2008, Al Jazirah became the first Saudi daily which reported its subscription numbers and sales.
 It is also the first Saudi newspaper to announce its circulation figures quoting the National Distribution Company, a third party company owned equally by Saudi newspapers.
 The paper underwent its first circulation audit in November 2009.

 Al Jazirah sold 4,500 copies in 1975.
 The paper had a circulation of 85,000 copies in 2001.
 The daily's circulation was given as 93,000 by Western media observers in 2002.
 The estimated circulation of the paper in 2003 was 80,000 copies.
 In 2007 the paper sold 110,000 copies according to the report by World Association of Newspapers.
 The confirmed circulation of the paper was more than 131,000 copies in June 2008.
 The circulation of the daily, which was confirmed by the BPA, was 125,415 copies for the last six months of 2011.
 For the first six-month period of 2013 the paper sold 123,097 copies.

 Influence and awards

 It is argued that Al Jazirah is one of four leading Saudi daily newspapers along with Al Watan, Al Riyadh and Al Madina.
-At the beginning of the 1990s, Al Jazirah and Al Riyadh competed against each other to be more influential than the other.

 The paper was awarded the best print prize in Asia by IFRA in Manila in 2007, and its website was awarded the digital excellence award by the Saudi Ministry of Communications and Information Technology the same year.
 In addition, the editors of the paper were invited by the World Association of Newspapers to its 2007 conference held in South Africa.
 It was the first invitation of the association for a Saudi daily.